 Top Siem Reap restaurants don’t give you just amazing food, but also – food for thought

-Whether you prefer a new twist on famous dishes or a gastronomic step into the unknown, these examples where traditional and modern become one are worthy of exploring.
+Whether you prefer a new twist on famous dishes or a gastronomic step into the unknown, there is a Siem Reap restaurant for every adventurer.
+These examples where traditional and modern become one are worthy of exploring.

 If we then add the social impact of our experience, spending time at these Cambodian eateries could become the most meaningful highlight of your trip.

-Cambodia is often an underrated part of Southeast Asia, but abandon your doubts, and let these top Siem Reap restaurants give you food for thought.
+Cambodia is often an underrated part of Southeast Asia, but abandon your doubts, and let some of the best restaurants in Siem Reap give you food for thought.
 Open your mind and mouth, and give a chance to these intriguing culinary projects!